A Bayesian Inference Primer

 Before discovering the Duchess’s body, we can calculate what Holmes’ beliefs would be if he learned that the Duchess was definitely alive or dead.
 The probability that the Duke/Count is the culprit given the countess is Alive/Dead is called a conditional probability.

-$$ \begin{aligned} P(Hypothesis \vert Evidence) &= \frac{P(Hypothesis, Evidence)}{P(Evidence)} \end{aligned} $$
+$$ \begin{aligned} P(H \vert E) &= \frac{P(H, E)}{P(E)} \end{aligned} $$

 For example, referring back to Holmes’ prior probability table, you can see that